w3c/process/faq.md

 >
 > The W3C Publication development process is the set of steps and requirements followed by W3C Working Groups to standardize Web technology.
 The W3C Publication development process is designed to…

-And you can read the heading the section at https://www.w3.org/policies/process/drafts/#recs-and-notes as:
+And you can read the heading of the section at https://www.w3.org/policies/process/drafts/#recs-and-notes as:

 > #### Types of W3C Publications